CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 *****************************************

 Another censoring-sensitive measure is the concordance-index, also known as the c-index.
 This measure evaluates the accuracy of the *ranking* of predicted time.
 It is in fact a generalization of AUC, another common loss function, and is interpreted similarly:

 * 0.5 is the expected result from random predictions,
 * 1.0 is perfect concordance and,
 * 0.0 is perfect anti-concordance (multiply predictions with -1 to get 1.0)

+`Here <https://stats.stackexchange.com/a/478305/11867>`_ is an excellent introduction & description of the c-index for new users.

 Fitted survival models typically have a concordance index between 0.55 and 0.75 (this may seem bad, but even a perfect model has a lot of noise than can make a high score impossible).
 In *lifelines*, a fitted model's concordance-index is present in the output of :meth:`~lifelines.fitters.cox_ph_fitter.CoxPHFitter.score`, but also available under the ``concordance_index_`` property.
 Generally, the measure is implemented in *lifelines* under :meth:`lifelines.utils.concordance_index` and accepts the actual times (along with any censored subjects) and the predicted times.